-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

-M22873-P92382-Z52069 KEEF THIS PORTIO N FOR YO JR RECORDS THIS PROXY CARD/V OTING INSTRUCT TION FOR IS VALID ONLY WHEN SIGNED AND DATED.
-H AND RETU RN THIS PO RTION ONLY CORN PRODUCTS INTERNATIONAL, INC. THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" ITEMS 1, 2, 3, 4 and 5.
-For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - Vote On Directors 1.
-To elect the following Nominees to serve as Class I directors for a term expiring at the 2013 annual meeting of stockholders: Nominees: 01) Ilene S. Gordon 02) Karen L. Hendricks 03) Barbara A. Klein 0 0 0 For Against Abstain Vote On Proposal 2.
-To approve amendments to the Company's certi ficate of incorpo oration 1 to eliminate the classified board structure.
-0 0 Ο 3.
-To amend and reapprove the Corn Products Inte rnatio nal, Inc. S Stock Ind centive Plan.
-0 Ο Ο Vote On Proposal 4.
-To amend and reapprove the Corn Products International, Inc. Annual Incentive Plan. Ο Ο Ο Vote On Proposal To ratify the appointment of KPMG LLP as the subsidiaries, in respect of the Company's operation Register ed Public Accounting Firm of the Company and its  0 Ο The shares represented by this proxy/voting instruction undersigned Stockholder(s).
-If no direction is made, properly come before the meeting, or any adjournmen will vote in his or her or its discretion. this p proxy will be vot ed FOR items 1, 2, 3, 4 and 5.
-If any other matt ers For address changes and/or comments, please check write them on the back where indicated. this b ox and 0 Please indicate if you plan to attend this meeting. Ο 0 Yes No Please date and sign as name appears hereon.
-If shares administrators, trustees, etc., should indicate so when sign officer.
-If a partnership or limited liability company, please ing.
-If the signer is a corp oration, please sign full corporate name by duly authorize rs, æd Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+TO VOTE MARK BLOCKS RELOW IN BILLE OR BLACK INK AS FOLLOWS: M22873-P92382-Z52069 KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY CARD/VOTING INSTRUCTION FORM IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION ONLY To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+Withhold For All All Except CORN PRODUCTS INTERNATIONAL, INC. THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" ITEMS 1, 2, 3, 4 and 5.
+Vote On Directors 0 0 0 To elect the following Nominees to serve as Class I directors for a term expiring at the 2013 annual meeting of stockholders: Nominees: 01) Ilene S. Gordon 02) Karen L. Hendricks 03) Barbara A. Klein 04) Dwayne A. Wilson For Against Abstain Vote On Proposal To approve amendments to the Company's certificate of incorporation to eliminate the classified board structure.
+0 0 0 Vote On Proposal To amend and reapprove the Corn Products International, Inc. Stock Incentive Plan.
+0 0 0 Vote On Proposal 0 To amend and reapprove the Corn Products International, Inc. Annual Incentive Plan. Π 0 Vote On Proposal To ratify the appointment of KPMG LLP as the Independent Registered Public Accounting Firm of the Company and its 0 Ω subsidiaries, in respect of the Company's operations in 2010.
+The shares represented by this proxy/voting instruction, when properly executed, will be voted in the manner directed herein by the undersigned Stockholder(s).
+If no direction is made, this proxy will be voted FOR items 1, 2, 3, 4 and 5.
+If any other matters properly come before the meeting, or any adjournment or adjournments thereof, each person named in this proxy/voting instruction will vote in his or her or its discretion.
+For address changes and/or comments, please check this box and write them on the back where indicated.
+Please indicate if you plan to attend this meeting.
+0 Π Yes No Please date and sign as name appears hereon.
+If shares are held jointly by two or more persons, each stockholder should sign.
+Executors, administrators, trustees, etc., should indicate so when signing.
+If the signer is a corporation, please sign full corporate name by duly authorized officer.
+If a partnership or limited liability company, please sign in partnership or limited liability company name by authorized person.
+Signature (Joint Owners) Signature [PLEASE SIGN WITHIN BOX] Date Date